 In 1576, Gýmeš was conquered and destroyed by the Turks.
 During the reconstruction, a southern ward was created, the castle was also adapted around 1613 to the fire defense, bringing bastion fortifications.
 In spite of this, in 1619 it was again invaded and destroyed, this time by the army of the prince of Transylvania, Gábor Bethlen.
 After this event, the Forgacs rebuilt the castle and despite continuous Turkish attacks and invasions (in 1663 and 1671) they expanded it.
 The great baroque reconstruction of the castle was conducted especially by Paul IV Forgacs and his son Paul V in the years 1713-1755.
 The Forgacs lived in Gýmeš until the beginning of the 19th century.
-Then the stronghold was so neglected and destroyed that the family decided to leave it.
+Then the castle was already so neglected and damaged that the family decided to leave it.

-The castle was erected on the top of rocky mountain at an altitude of 514 meters above sea level.
-The earliest phase consisted of a circumference of defensive walls that closed the triangular inner courtyard.
-On its southern side a four-sided tower was erected – a keep, serving a residential and defensive functions, and on the eastern side a semi-cylindrical tower.
-The keep from the south-east and south-west sides was strengthened by powerful buttresses.
+The earliest castle was erected on a rocky mountain peak at an altitude of 514 meters above sea level.
+It consisted of a circumference of defensive walls that closed the triangular courtyard.
+In their southern part, a four-sided tower was erected – a donjon, serving a residential and defensive function, and on the eastern side a semi-cylindrical tower.
+Donjon from the south-east and south-west sides was strengthened by powerful buttresses.
 The floors of both towers were connected by means of stairs, placed in the wall thickness.
 Additional construction was attached to the south-western curtain, probably also functioned smaller economic buildings and a tank for rainwater carved in the rock.

-At the end of the 13th century, Thomas, one of the sons of the owner of the castle, Andrew, erected his own castle on the eastern side of the fortress, at a distance of 35 meters.
+At the end of the 13th century, Thomas, one of the sons of the founder of the castle, Andrew, erected his own castle on the eastern side of the stronghold, on a rocky ledge at a distance of 35 meters.
 It had the form of a four-sided, irregularly shaped building with an entrance in the pointed arch portal preceded by a drawbridge.
 Initially, the new building was not connected by a defensive wall with the original castle.
-The merger of both buildings took place in the first half of the 14th century during the reign of Matthew Csák.
-From the north and south-east sides, two lines of defensive walls were then led (south-east was twice slightly bent), which separated the eastern ward.
-In its southern part, a four-sided gatehouse was erected.
+The merger of both buildings took place in the first half of the 14th century during the reign of Matthew III Csák.
+From the north and south-east side, two lines of defensive walls were led (south-east was twice slightly bent), which separated the eastern ward.
+In its south-eastern part, a four-sided gatehouse was erected.
 In the second half of the fourteenth century, residential and commercial buildings increased by two more buildings: a south-western palace was added to the upper castle, and the eastern building on the outer ward, also attached to the defensive wall.

 The castle has survived in the form of a ruin with significant fragments of defensive walls, preserved to the level of the second storey with the main tower, partially preserved semi-cylindrical tower and a early modern castle chapel.
 Recently, cleaning and rescue works have been carried out.
 Entrance to the fortress area is free.